isomerpages/moe-temasekjc/_admissions/JC Year 1 (DSA JC).md

 for your Junior College years!
 In TJC, we help every TJCian develop holistically and fulfil their potential through our robust curriculum and student development programmes.</p>
-<p>Please click <a href="https://dsa.tjc.edu.sg" rel="noopener nofollow" target="_blank">HERE</a> to
+<p>Please click <a href="https://go.gov.sg/tjcdsajc2026" rel="noopener nofollow" target="_blank">HERE</a> to
 apply.</p>
 <p></p>
 <h4><strong>About DSA-JC</strong></h4>
 <p>The Direct School Admission (DSA) scheme provides students with the opportunity
-to seek admission to a Junior College (JC), based on a diverse range of specific academic and non-academic achievements and talents that they can demonstrate beyond the GCE O-Level Examination.
+to seek admission to a Junior College (JC), based on a diverse range of specific academic and non-academic achievements and talents that they can demonstrate beyond the GCE O-Level examination.
 S4E / S5NA O-Level students seeking admission to a JC can consider applying through DSA-JC based on your achievements and talents.
 You can also apply through the Joint Admissions Exercise (JAE) after the release of your GCE O-level results if you cannot